Cycling UK Tourist Competition

 Since 1981, Cycling UK members have been touring the country and competing against fellow members for the highest number of points in organised rides.

 Very sadly, due to waning popularity and changes at the organisation, it has been decided that the Tourist Competition will no longer be continued as a national competition.
-If anyone would be willing as a volunteer to take on the Competition as a regional competition, please don't hesitate to get in contact with us at email@example.com.
-We would be happy to hear from you.

 As the Competition has now ended, we at Cycling UK Head Office have put together a tribute to the Competition and more importantly to the people and groups who have so generously volunteered their time and in so doing made the Competition what it was.